SOUNDER-RAJ/Breaking-Bytes/README.md

-# Breaking-Bytes
-A project for metadata extraction &lt;IMAGE, PDF>

 Overview
 In this project, I bring a bit of Breaking Bad flair to the field of digital forensics.
 With my code duo, Walter White (the analytical mastermind) and Jesse Pinkman (the presentation genius), I’ve created a methodical approach to extract, analyze, and present file metadata with Heisenberg’s precision.
 Project Roles and Functionality